secetindere/Cedricode/README.md

-# Cedricode
+# Finans
-The new repository named Cedricode is a coding reposiroty.
+The new repository named Cedricode is a coding reposiroty with finans project